A Game of Thrones-Chapter 31

 |Chapter chronology (All)|

-His guard Jyck had gone for his sword when they took him captive, but Tyrion had stopped him, knowing it would only get them killed.
+When they took him captive his guard Jyck had gone for his sword, but Tyrion had stopped him, knowing it would only get them killed.
 Lady Catelyn showed the wounds on her hands all around, claiming they had been caused by Tyrion's dagger during an attack on her son.
 All the people in the inn, who had been friendly enough before, started screaming for his death.
 With only his men Jyck and Morrec to defend him, Tyrion had no choice but to surrender; his other companion Yoren, being of the Night’s Watch, was sworn to take no part in such matters.

 Lady Catelyn then asked for help in bringing Tyrion to Winterfell, and was rewarded with several recruits.
 As they bundled him out of the inn he was not afraid, sure that they would never get him to Winterfell.
 Then they pulled a hood over his eyes and made a hard gallop through the rain away from the inn.